wilblack/lilybot/README.md

 Follow this guide to set up the console cable https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview

-* Wi-Fi
-I use these wi-fi dongles by Gymle based on the Realtek RTL8192 chipset.
-http://www.amazon.com/gp/product/B004HYHZJY/ref=oh_details_o00_s00_i00 becuase they support wi-fi direct (see this guide http://dishingtech.blogspot.com/2012/01/realtek-wi-fi-direct-programming-guide.html).
-I have not tested wi-fi direct yet but have plans to in the future.

 You will need to configure your Pi for WiFi by editing the `/etc/network/interfaces` file.
 See here for more